Predefined PL/SQL Exceptions

 An internal exception is raised implicitly whenever your PL/SQL program violates an Oracle rule or exceeds a system-dependent limit.
 Every Oracle error has a number, but exceptions must be handled by name.
 So, PL/SQL predefines some common Oracle errors as exceptions.
 For example, PL/SQL raises the predefined exception

-statement returns no rows.
+NO_DATA_FOUND if a SELECT INTO statement returns no rows.

 To handle other Oracle errors, you can use the

-handler because they return the Oracle error code and message text.
-Alternatively, you can use the pragma EXCEPTION_INIT
+OTHERS handler.
+The functions SQLCODE and SQLERRM are especially useful in the OTHERS handler because they return the Oracle error code and message text.
+Alternatively, you can use the pragma EXCEPTION_INIT to associate exception names with Oracle error codes.

 PL/SQL declares predefined exceptions globally in package

-, which defines the PL/SQL environment.
+STANDARD, which defines the PL/SQL environment.
 So, you need not declare them yourself.
 You can write handlers for predefined exceptions using the names in the following list:

 Brief descriptions of the predefined exceptions follow: